-- Identifies all new members to the Service from April 1st to June 30th, 2023, in order to fulfill the Board's obligation to approve all appointments of new members; - 2.
+- Identifies all new members to the Service from July 1st to September 30th, 2023 in order to fulfill the Board's obligation to approve all appointments of new members; - 2.
 Provides the Board with an overview of workforce management activities that have occurred throughout 2023; - 3.
 Provides the Board with an Executive Summary with respect to 2023 hiring and workforce management goals for the year; and - 4.
-Provides the Board with an overview of suspended members pursuant to Part V.
+Provides the Board with an overview of suspended members pursuant to Part V of the PSA.